aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/inline/is_insert_revision/_index.md

 ﻿---
+title: Inline.is_insert_revision property
+linktitle: is_insert_revision property
-title: is_insert_revision property
+articleTitle: is_insert_revision property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns true if this object was inserted in Microsoft Word while change tracking was enabled."
+description: "Inline.is_insert_revision property.
+Returns true if this object was inserted in Microsoft Word while change tracking was enabled."
 type: docs
 weight: 40
 url: /python-net/aspose.words/inline/is_insert_revision/